Christianity is a Relationship not a Religion.

 17 But if, in our endeavor to be justified in Christ, we too were found to be sinners, is Christ then a servant of sin?
 Certainly not!
 18 For if I rebuild what I tore down, I prove myself to be a transgressor.
 19 For through the law I died to the law, so that I might live to God.
 20 I have been crucified with Christ.

-HOWEVER, verse 18 and 19 show that it is also true that if I return to the idea of trusting in my ability to obey the Law of Moses, or any other religious system as the means of separating myself to know and follow God, then I have proven myself still to be a sinner unwilling to trust in the work of Christ; a person still void of the relationship with God provided by Christ!
+HOWEVER, verses 18 and 19 show that it is also true that if I return to the idea of trusting in my ability to obey the Law of Moses or any other religious system as the means of separating myself to know and follow God, then I have proven myself still to be a sinner unwilling to trust in the work of Christ, a person still void of the relationship with God provided by Christ!

 20 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
 21 I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose.

-Both the foundation and the “practice” has been changed.
+Therefore, the foundation of our relationship with God and the “practice” of our relationship with God is governed and established by what He has done.Our relationship is not based on anything we have done nor our love for God, but on what Christ has done and God’s love for us!
 The foundation is not success in religion but the success of Christ’s work on the cross.
-The foundation is the relationship Christ has brought to me, not in my ability to do something that justifies me coming to Him.
+The foundation is the relationship Christ has brought to me, not my ability to do something that justifies my coming to Him.
 The foundation is Christ being in me, not me being in Christ!

-Additionally, the practice is no longer a system of rules, customs and traditions that create and enhance the strength of a relationship, but rather that which naturally and organically flows out of believing I am loved (faith); and the confidence that I have the right to this relationship, not by what I have done, but rather by that which was done for me – in this relationship created by CHRIST Himself!
+Additionally, the practice is no longer a system of rules, customs and traditions that create and enhance the strength of a relationship, but rather that which naturally and organically flows out of believing I am loved (faith); and the confidence that I have the right to this relationship, not by what I have done, but rather by that which was done for me!

 We have rules in our marriage, but they are not the focus.

-We have customs in our marriage, but they are not the focus nor our allegiance.
+We have customs in our marriage, but they are not the focus or our allegiance.

 20 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.
 21 I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose.